 Interaction by a viewer with an Extension or with the channel on which the Extension is activated will provide the developer that operates the Extension with viewer information of the nature described above in “Automatically Collected Information.”
 Twitch does not provide access to your user name or ID to third-party Extension developers as part of the Twitch Extensions program unless you click “Grant Access” within the Extension or you install an Extension on your channel.
-You are responsible if you choose to provide that information to the developer independently, for example, through a web form on the Extension or visiting that developer’s website.
+You are responsible for any information you provide to the developer independently, for example, through a web form on the Extension or visiting that developer’s website.

-We may use third-party Web analytics services in connection with the Twitch Services, such as those of Google Analytics, its advertising features, and Mixpanel.
+We may use third-party Web analytics services in connection with the Twitch Services, such as those of Google Analytics, and its advertising features.
 These service providers use a variety of tracking technologies such as cookies to analyze how users use the Twitch Services.
 The information collected (described above in “Automatically Collected Information”) will be collected directly by these service providers to evaluate your use of the Twitch Services.
 For more information on how Google Analytics uses data from our websites and how you can control the information sent to Google, click here.
 To learn about opting out of Google Analytics, please click here.
-To opt out of Mixpanel, please click here.
 Because these opt outs are cookie-based, please note that if you get a new computer or device, install or start using a new browser, or erase or alter your browser’s cookie file, you may need to opt out again.

 Twitch may allow advertisers, third-party advertising networks and third-party advertising serving companies to serve advertisements directly to you within the Twitch Services and other Twitch sites, services and software.
 By serving these advertisements directly to you, these companies can set their own cookies on your computer and trigger their own Web beacons and other tracking technologies to measure the effectiveness of their advertisements, and to collect and track information such as demographic information, inferred interests, aggregated information, and activity to assist them in personalizing the advertising content delivered to you.
-Twitch does not provide information that personally identifies you to these third-party ad servers or ad networks without your consent.
-However, if you respond to an advertisement that targets a certain audience (for example, males age 15 to 18 who have participated in certain promotions), the advertiser or ad-server may conclude that you fit the description of the audience that they were trying to reach.
+Twitch does not provide information that is intended to identify you personally to these third-party ad servers or ad networks without your consent.
+However, if you respond to an advertisement that targets a certain audience (for example, males age 20 to 25 who have participated in certain promotions), the advertiser or ad-server may conclude that you fit the description of the audience that they were trying to reach.

 Do Not Track (“DNT”) is a privacy preference that users can set in certain web browsers.
 DNT is a way for users to inform websites and services that they do not want certain information about their webpage visits collected over time and across websites or online services.
-We are committed to providing you with meaningful choices about the information collected on our website for third-party purposes, and that is why we provide the Network Advertising Initiative and the Digital Advertising Alliance opt-out links above.
-However, we do not recognize or respond to browser-initiated DNT signals, as the Internet industry is currently still working toward defining exactly what DNT means, what it means to comply with DNT, and a common approach to responding to DNT.
+We are committed to providing you with meaningful choices about the information collected on our website for third-party purposes, and that is why we provide the Network Advertising Initiative, Your Online Choices and the Digital Advertising Alliance opt-out links above.
+However, Twitch does not recognize or respond to browser-initiated DNT signals.

 Twitch uses a variety of managerial, technical, and physical measures to protect the integrity and security of your information.
 These measures may vary based on the sensitivity of your information.
 However, no security precautions or systems can be completely secure.
 We cannot ensure or warrant the security of any information you transmit to Twitch, and you do so at your own risk.
 We cannot guarantee that such information may not be accessed, disclosed, altered, or destroyed by breach of any of our physical, technical, or managerial safeguards.